isomerpages/govtech-gobusiness-main/_run-and-grow/2d-grants.md

 <a href="https://www.imda.gov.sg/programme-listing/TechSkills-Accelerator-TeSA/Company-Led-Training-Programme-CLT" target="_blank" style="color:#037e8a">Find out more</a>

+#### Construction Support Package - Support for SMOs' salaries

+This grant co-funds the salaries of Safe Management Officers (SMOs) who need to be deployed to ensure that safe management measures are implemented at construction worksites.

+<a href="https://www1.bca.gov.sg/docs/default-source/docs-corp-news-and-publications/circulars/support-for-smos.pdf" target="_blank" style="color:#037e8a">Find out more</a>

 #### Cruise Development Fund (CDF)

 The CDF supports cruise industry players such as cruise lines, travel agents, charterers and trainers in activities that will build strong consumer demand for cruises from Singapore.